A Simple Algorithm for Exact Multinomial Tests: Exact -Values via Acceptance Regions

 Enumeration of the full sample space can be implemented using a simple recursion.
 A similar, more complicated recursive scheme can be employed to enumerate the samples at a given radius $r$ in the repeat-loop of Algorithm \ref{Algo:P-val}.
 This is implemented in the R package \texttt{ExactMultinom} using a C++ subroutine to allow for fast recursions.

-As mentioned in the indroduction, algorithms for calculating exact multinomial tests superior to the full enumeration method have been proposed in the literature.
-However, readily available open source implementations of these methods apparently do not exist.
+As mentioned in the introduction, algorithms for computing exact multinomial tests superior to the full enumeration method have been proposed in the literature.
+However, none of these methods have been tailored to the probability mass test, and most of them do not produce ``strictly exact'' $p$-values \citep{KN06}.
+Appendix \ref{App:Comparison} provides a short overview of and comparison with other methods, which shows that Algorithm \ref{Algo:P-val} performs favorably in the setting of the simulation study of Section \ref{Sec:4}.
 There are two packages implementing exact multinomial tests using full enumeration of the sample space in R, namely, \texttt{EMT} \citep{EMT} and \texttt{XNomial} \citep{XNomial}.
 Whereas \texttt{EMT} is written purely in R, the function \texttt{xmulti} of the \texttt{XNomial} package implements the full enumeration method using an efficient C++ subroutine for the recursion, which makes it a lot more efficient.
-Therefore, \texttt{xmulti} was selected as reference method.

-In the implementation of Algorithm \ref{Algo:P-val} the $p$-values for the chi-square, log-likelihood ratio and probability mass test statistics are computed simultaneously, as in \texttt{xmulti} and so comparability is ensured.
+The implementation of Algorithm \ref{Algo:P-val} simultaneously computes $p$-values for the chi-square, log-likelihood ratio and probability mass test statistics, as does \texttt{xmulti}, and so comparability is ensured.

 The current implementation of Algorithm \ref{Algo:P-val} accurately finds $p$-values of order roughly as small as $10^{-10}$.
 Smaller $p$-values will often lead to negative output because of limited computational precision in the addition of many floating point numbers.
 To ensure accurate results, I recommend to choose $\theta$ no less than $10^{-8}$ with the current implementation.